 \subsection{Limiting cases}

-As an exact, closed-form solution, Eq.~(\ref{eq:rn2}) contains all of the physics we have encountered up to this point.
-The low-energy force law in Eq.~(\ref{eq:force}) was previously derived using physical reasoning, but we can demonstrate that it also follows from the exact solution rather than appealing to comparisons such as Fig.~(\ref{fig:loglog}).
-To this end, let us define $\alpha \equiv \frac{M}{2m}\,$ and take the natural logarithm of Eq.~(\ref{eq:rn2}), obtaining
+As an exact, closed-form solution,~(\ref{eq:rn2}) contains all of the physics we have encountered up to this point.
+The low-energy force law in~(\ref{eq:force}) was previously derived using physical reasoning, but we can demonstrate that it also follows from the exact solution rather than appealing to comparisons such as~(\ref{fig:loglog}).
+To this end, let us define $\alpha \equiv \frac{M}{2m}\,$ and take the natural logarithm of~(\ref{eq:rn2}), obtaining

 To investigate the dynamics for $m \ll M\,$ and $v \ll c$, we examine the limit $\alpha \rightarrow \infty\,$ with $n \ll \alpha$.
-We first apply Stirling's approximation\cite{ArfkenWeber} to the Gamma functions,
+We first apply Stirling's approximation~\cite{ArfkenWeber} to the Gamma functions,